 Section 18.78.080.B (Minimum Score) of the RDCS Ordinance states that a project may receive allotments only if it receives a score of at least 80 percent of the total maximum score in the RDCS competition criteria.
-As shown in Table 1 and Table 2, the total maximum score is 177, so a project must receive at least 142 points (80 percent of 177) to receive allotments.
+As shown in Table 1-and Table 2, the total maximum score is 177200, so a project must receive at least 142-160 points (80 percent of 177200) to receive allotments.

-To receive allotments, a project is not required to receive points from any one specific criteria or to receive a minimum score from criteria under one objective (e.g., schools or location).
-However, to receive at least 142 points, a project would need to receive points from criteria under at least seven of the nine objectives, if not more.
+To receive allotments, a project is not required to receive points from any one specific criteria or to receive a minimum score from criteria under one objective, except under Objective 3 Affordable where a minimum score is required. (e.g., schools or location).
+However, to receive at least 142-160 points, a project would need to receive points from criteria under at least seven of the nine objectives, if not more.